zhqu1148980644/TMP/leetcode/887-Super-Egg-Drop.md

         if (memo[k][n] != -1)
             return memo[k][n];
         int res = INT_MAX;
-        for (int i = 1; i <= n; i++) {
+        // drop at each floor form 1...n for (int i = 1; i <= n; i++) {
+            // choose the worst case between these two cases.
+            // egg break when drop at floor i, both floors and eggs reduce by 1
-            res = min(res, max(solve(k - 1, i - 1), solve(k, n - i)) + 1);
+            // egg don't break when drop at floor i, when egg break at i + 1 floor, we know the F is the current floor, thus the subproblem only contains (i:n]. res = min(res, max(solve(k - 1, i - 1), solve(k, n - i)) + 1);
         }